yogeshbdeshpande/c2pa-attestation/c2pa-proposal.md

 #### Embedding Attestation in a Manifest

-Attestations are like claim signatures (signed by Attestation signers) and could be encoded in a manifest similarly.
+Attestations are similar to a signed claim (signed by Attestation signers) and could be encoded in a manifest similarly.
 However, there is also an additional security requirement that claim signers should also sign them to avoid the "strip and replace" problem as mentioned above.

 A simple approach could have been to encode Attestation Data ( either Attestation Result or Attestation Token), as a C2PA assertion and then generate the claim and sign the claim (as done in normal C2PA flow).
 However, this approach will not work, as there is a circular dependency: